Your Takeaways:

 How do I estimate what I owe?

 Start with last year’s tax return as a guide.
-Make changes if your income, deductions, or credits are different this year.
+Make changes if your income, deductions, or credits differ from this year.
 Use a reliable tax calculator to keep things accurate!

 Do I need a state tax extension if I don’t owe taxes?